Witiko/witiko.github.io/_posts/2025-05-12-Zelda-BotW-review.md

 ### Why emulate on Steam Deck?
 I own the original Switch version of BotW, but I chose to play it on Ryujinx for several reasons.

-First, the game runs beautifully on my Steam Deck OLED, including full gyroscope support via [SteamDeckGyroDSU][1], with next to no tinkering—a technical feat I find genuinely impressive and worth highlighting.
+First, the game runs beautifully on my Steam Deck OLED, including full gyroscope support via [SteamDeckGyroDSU][1], with next to no tinkering&thinsp;—&thinsp;a technical feat I find genuinely impressive and worth highlighting.

   {% include image.html url="20250411_134208.jpg"
     description="Exploring Hyrule on my Steam Deck OLED" %}